-Le Pen has now issued him an ultimatum, saying he must decide between his party role and a think-tank group he has set up focused on an anti-euro policy.
+Le Pen has now issued him an ultimatum, saying he must decide between his party role and a think-tank group known as the Patriots that he has set up focused on an anti-euro policy.

 Jerome Fourquet, a specialist on the far-right at pollster Ifop, sees the split as definitive.

 "This seems to have escalated to a point of no-return," he said.

 If Philippot leaves the party or is forced out, it could at first cause further turmoil for the far-right as it struggles to portray itself as the main opposition to Macron, despite having reached the second round of the presidential election in May.

 In the presidential run-off, Le Pen secured 34 percent of the vote against 66 percent for Macron -- its strongest election performance but still a disappointment.
 In June's parliamentary election, the national Front won only eight seats.